vianey-jean/vente-gestion-web-app/README.md

 - Click the "Edit" button (pencil icon) at the top right of the file view.
 - Make your changes and commit the changes.

+**Use GitHub Codespaces**

+- Navigate to the main page of your repository.
+- Click on the "Code" button (green button) near the top right.
+- Select the "Codespaces" tab.
+- Click on "New codespace" to launch a new Codespace environment.
+- Edit files directly within the Codespace and commit and push your changes once you're done.

+## What technologies are used for this project?

 This project is built with .

 - Vite